 A comprehensive data mining initiative was completed on April 8, 2026, approximately nine months after the breach was first discovered.

 American Lending Center began notifying affected consumers by written notice on April 28, 2026.
+The breach was additionally disclosed to the California and Oregon attorneys general offices.

 American Lending Center is offering affected individuals free identity theft protection services through IDX, a data breach and recovery services provider.
 Services include credit and CyberScan monitoring, a $1,000,000 insurance reimbursement policy and fully managed identity theft recovery services.